robottokauf3/meilisearch-elixir/README.md

 ```

 ## Compatibility

+The 0.30.X versions of this client have been teseted against the following versions of Meilisearch:
+  - v0.28.0

 The 0.20.X versions of this client have been tested against the following versions of Meilisearch:
   - v0.20.0